 Release Notes

-This section contains release notes for the Yubico FIDO Connector, including feature updates, enhancements, resolved issues, and known limitations for the Yubico FIDO Connector releases.
+This section contains release notes for the FIDO Connector and related APIs, including feature updates, enhancements, resolved issues, and known limitations.
 The changes reported in the release notes are cumulative.

 2026